-The diploma is awarded concurrently with the master's or Doctoral degree for which the student is registered.
+The graduate diploma is awarded concurrently with the master's or Doctoral degree for which the student is registered.
 All requirements for the graduate diploma and relevant degree, either master's or Doctoral, must be fulfilled before the graduate diploma is awarded.

-For more information, contact the Graduate Diploma Coordinator secdipcd@yorku.ca or staff at the secdipsf@yorku.ca, or write to Graduate Diploma in International & Security Studies, York Centre for International & Security Studies, 375 York Lanes, York University, 4700 Keele Street, Toronto, Ontario, Canada, M3J 1P3; (416) 736-5156; fax: (416) 736-5752.
+For more information, contact the Graduate Diploma Coordinator at secdipcd@yorku.ca.
+Alternatively, any staff member in the Graduate Program in Political Science can be contacted (see http://political-science.gradstudies.yorku.ca/contact-us).
+The mailing address is: Graduate Program in Political Science, York University, 637 South Ross Building, 4700 Keele Street, Toronto, Ontario, Canada, M3J 1P3; or call (416) 736-2100, extension 88825.

-All candidates for the diploma must first be admitted to a graduate program at York University.
-They may register for the diploma once their master's or Doctoral program of study has been clearly defined, normally before the course work has been completed.
+All candidates for the graduate diploma must first be admitted to a graduate program at York University.
+They may register for the graduate diploma once their master's or Doctoral program of study has been clearly defined, normally before the course work has been completed.

-Students must successfully complete two of the following graduate courses:
+1. Students must successfully complete two graduate courses relevant to international & security studies: